Chuck Taylor All-Stars

-Chuck Taylor All-Stars or Converse All Stars (also referred to as "Converse", "Chuck Taylors", "Chucks", "Cons", "All Stars", and "Chucky Ts") is a sneaker manufactured by Converse (a subsidiary of Nike, Inc. since 2003).
+Chuck Taylor All-Stars or Converse All Stars (also referred to as "Converse", "Chuck Taylors", "Chucks", "Cons", "All Stars", and "Chucky Ts") are sneakers manufactured by American fashion brand Converse (a subsidiary of Nike, Inc. since 2003).
 Initially developed as a basketball shoe in the early 20th century, its design has remained largely unchanged since its introduction.
 The shoe consists of a stitched upper portion, and a toe cap and outsole usually made of rubber.
 Although Chuck Taylors are made of various materials such as leather or suede, the original and most widely known version is made from cotton canvas.
 The innovative detail of the original shoe was the "loose lining" of soft canvas that was intended to provide flexibility and prevent blisters.